• Skip to primary navigation

 Sign up to receive my TOP 10 TIPS WHEN WORKING WITH AN UNDECIDED PERSON.
 You will also receive the career practitioner’s weekly email on a variety of career topics, industry news, interesting events, and more.
 (Sign up)

-Filed Under: Career Tagged With: 3 Words, goals, purpose, three words
+Filed Under: Career Tagged With: 3 Words, new years resolution, three words

 The Adventure of Finding Me in New Zealand